College Credit Available

 Ireland’s capital of Dublin has transformed itself over the last 20 years from a quiet, rather old-fashioned place into a modern, thriving and youthful European city.
 (Ireland was the first country in the world to approve same-sex marriage by popular vote!)
 Universities abound and create a youthful energy as about 35% of Dublin’s population is under 25.
 Lively urban areas with historic pubs, live music and restaurants mingle with churches and libraries, ancient ruins and lush green spaces.
 The Liffey river (spanned by numerous beautiful bridges) divides the city into two distinct areas.
 You’ll find Dubliners to be welcoming people who are excited to share the best of what their city has to offer.

 During your time in Ireland, you’ll live with a local family.
-Partial board (breakfast and dinner Monday – Sunday) is included.
+Partial board (breakfast and dinner Monday – Friday and three meals per day on the weekends) is included.
 An integral part of the program, the homestay offers you the opportunity to make life-long friends and experience the culture from the inside.
 All host families are carefully selected and experienced with hosting students.
 Instead of being a tourist, you’ll get to know what it’s like to be a true part of Irish culture.
-Families live in the South County Dublin area with convenient access to Dublin’s public transportation system.
-Students may have either a single or double room.

 The program welcomes students of any nation who have a high school diploma or equivalent credential.
 TOEFL equivalent 550.